Free school travel

 Transport for Post 16 Students Special Educational Needs

-Students who have had a Statement of Special Educational Needs/Education, Health and Care Plan up to the age of 16 or where appropriate up to 19 who wish to attend a Further Education College as a direct continuation of their education may be eligible for free transport if it is appropriate to their needs and specified within an Education, Health and Care Plan.
+Students who have had an Education, Health and Care Plan up to the age of 16 or where appropriate up to 19 who wish to attend a Further Education College as a direct continuation of their education may be eligible for free transport if it is appropriate to their needs and specified within an Education, Health and Care Plan.

 Some placements for Post 16 students with special needs are made at specialist establishments outside the further education sector.
 These specialist placements are usually agreed for up to two years.
 Cases for transport will be considered on an individual basis.